kenliew728/kickstarter-analysis/README.md

 ## Results
 #### *Theater Outcomes relative to Launch Date*
 The following conclusions can be made about the Theater Outcomes based on Launch date
-1. The kickstarter campaign had the best outcome during summer in the month of May
+1. The kickstarter campaign had the best outcome during summer starting in the month of May
    - Summer is typically a vacation season and more people are willing to attend plays in theater.
-2. The outcome continues in a downward trend from summer to winter in December
+2. A downward trend was observed from peak month of May and gradually got worse in December
    - In constrast to summer, fall to early winter is typically a slower season due to the fact that most people are at work or kids are at school.
 #### *Outcome based on Goals*
 The following conclusion can be made on the outcomes based on goals
 1. The number of successful outcomes is higher if the funding goals is less than $1000, which represents 75.8% success rate.
 It is followed closely by the funding goals between $1000 and $4999, which has a success rate of 72.7%.
+## Conclusions